WildernessLabs/Documentation/Netduino/Input_Output/Digital/PWM/ControllingAServo/index.md

 ## Types of Servo Motors

-The two common types of servos are fixed range and continuous rotation.
+The two common types of servos are:

+* Fixed range
+* Continuous rotation

 Fixed range servos have a defined sweep, typically 0 to 180 degrees.
 Fixed range servos typically have hard stops built into the case.
 Care should be taken not to attempt to rotate the motor past these stops.